WindAFlame/WebProjectPattern/README.md

-# Materialize - Online Template
+# Meterial Design Lite - Online Template

 _This is a project with all dependancies from CDNJS._